 The papers also include 16 photographs, three of which show Elena Garro and Octavio Paz together (one is from the mid 1930s and one is dated 1952), and two photographs of Elena Garro and Helena Paz Garro, dated 1967 and 1973.

 Also included are a variety of materials belonging to Elena Garro and Helena Paz Garro, including journals, prescriptions, financial receipts, animal care documents, a diary, and an inscribed, dedicated copy of Octavio Paz's poem, ¡No pasaran!
 Additional materials include seven typescripts of works by Elena Garro, including short stories, short novels, and plays.

 - Archival Appraisal Information:

-Nothing was removed from the collection during the 2015 processing.
+Nothing was removed from the collection during the 2015 and 2022 processing.

 Access & Use

 Single photocopies may be made for research purposes.
 No further photoduplication of copies of material in the collection can be made when Princeton University Library does not own the original.
 Inquiries regarding publishing material from the collection should be directed to RBSC Public Services staff through the Ask Us! form.
 The library has no information on the status of literary rights in the collection and researchers are responsible for determining any questions of copyright.

 Subseries 4: Correspondence of Others; Elena Garro Papers, C0827, Manuscripts Division, Department of Special Collections, Princeton University Library

 - Firestone LibraryOne Washington RoadPrinceton, NJ 08544, USA